marekbrze/categorized-raycast-extensions/README.md

 [Fastmail Masked Email](https://www.raycast.com/LightQuantum/fastmail-masked-email) by LightQuantum - Manage masked emails with Fastmail

-[Get SSH Key](https://www.raycast.com/Tang/get-ssh-key) by Tang - Get your local SSH key in a split of a second.
+[Get SSH Key](https://www.raycast.com/Theon/get-ssh-key) by Theon - Get your local SSH key in a split of a second.

 [Gopass](https://www.raycast.com/bake/gopass) by bake - Search and copy passwords from gopass password manager